 Survival Rates are Improving

 Thanks in part to research, the breast cancer death rate has been declining since the mid-1980s.
-87% of females and 79% of males are surviving more than 5 years following their diagnosis.
+88% of females and 80% of males are surviving 5 years following their diagnosis.
 This reduction in death rates likely reflects the impact of screening and improvements in treatment for breast cancer.